 Is it a sexually transmitted infection?

-Molluscum can certainly be transmitted through sexual activity as it spreads via skin to skin contact.
-It is not the only way that it can be spread however.
-In fact, Molluscum infection is most common in children under ten.
+Molluscum can certainly be transmitted through sexual activity as it spreads via skin-to-skin contact.
+It is not the only way that it can be spread, however.
+Molluscum infection is most common in children under ten.
 Another common source of transmission is autoinoculation-spreading to other parts of the body by touching the lesion, and then touching another area of the body.
 Unlike herpes or many other viral infections, once the skin is clear of lesions the virus has left the body and the person is no longer contagious.